Lindbergh Viaduct

-The Lindbergh Viaduct is an historic, American concrete arch bridge that is located in Reading in Berks County, Pennsylvania.
+The Lindbergh Viaduct is an historic concrete arch bridge in Reading in Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1988.

+It has since been renamed in honor of PFC Lawrence Deisher on August 7, 2025 in a renaming ceremony held on the bridge.

 History and architectural features

 This historic structure is an 866 ft, open-spandrel concrete arch bridge with thirteen spans.
 It was built in 1927, and crosses Mineral Spring Creek.
 Provisionally known as the Mineral Springs Road Viaduct, its name was changed to Lindbergh Viaduct on June 15, 1927 when the Reading City Council dedicated the bridge in honor of famed aviator Charles Lindbergh, who had completed his solo transatlantic flight that year.

 There are five main spans, each 83 ft, and eight secondary spans.

-It was listed on the National Register of Historic Places in 1988.